 - Professional Development Seminar No.1: Copyright for Conservators

 - Professional Development Webinar No.2: Getting Published Webinar

-You can watch our 2018 Point of the Matter Dialogue Culture Cannot Wait: Cultural Heritage First Aid with Humanitarian Assistance in Crises, and Stefan Michalski's personal take on a career in preventive conservation given as the prestigious Forbes Prize Lecture.
+You can watch our IIC Point of the Matter Dialogue Culture Cannot Wait: Cultural Heritage First Aid with Humanitarian Assistance in Crises, and Stefan Michalski's personal take on a career in preventive conservation given as the prestigious Forbes Prize Lecture at the Turin Congress.

 If you have become well-established in your career, why not consider becoming a Fellow of IIC?
 Fellows represent the best of our profession, from a wide range of age groups, specialisms and geographic locations.
 Joining this body allows you both to highlight your achievements and gives opportunities to offer your expertise back to the profession.
 Learn how to become elected to our Learned Society here.

 We will promoting new online events through our IIC Community platform .
 If you would like to receive further information or notifications about future webinars and online learning opportunities please sign up to receive news in the website footer or contact the IIC office: email@example.com